History of Lothian Buses: Fleet history

-Early Vehicles
+Early vehicles

 In 1919, Edinburgh Corporation bought their first Leyland charabancs, for tour services.
 The Corporation was authorised to purchase 30 more buses in early 1920 for £25,000.
 By the middle of 1920, the Corporation had around 60 Leyland buses in service or on order.
-Of these orders, a 33-seat 'Edinburgh type' single-decker bus body with rear door and a separate smoking compartment at the back, mounted on a 4-ton 36-40 hp Model O chassis with worm drive axle, was exhibited at trade shows during the year, the Darlington Royal Show in June and the Commercial Motor Show at Kensington Olympia in October.
-This body type, in which the driver also had his own compartment, was already reportedly well-known and popular by 1921.
+Of these orders, a 33-seat 'Edinburgh type' single-decker bus body with rear door and a separate smoking compartment at the back, mounted on a 4-ton 36–40 hp Model O chassis with worm drive axle, was exhibited at trade shows during the year, the Darlington Royal Show in June and the Commercial Motor Show at Kensington Olympia in October.
+This body type, in which the driver also had their own compartment, was already reportedly well-known and popular by 1921.
 One reason for the complete enclosure of the driver was to increase protection against the weather, which in Edinburgh could be considerably cold.

 Some of the earlier rear entrance buses had narrow doors, which slowed down boarding/alighting.
 As a result, these were widened during overhaul.
 By early 1922, two Edinburgh type buses were in service with a centre door layout, i.e. between the axles.
 Featuring a wide door with a central hand rail, and signage directing passengers to board on the right of it and alight on the left, early indications were that this not only speeded up boarding/alighting, it increased the space available for standees.

 By 1925, the Edinburgh type had further evolved to feature two doors, front and rear, albeit reduced to 31 seats.
 It was also now being fitted to 45 hp AEC chassis.

-The early Edinburgh type buses required a driver and conductor to operate, but on lesser used routes, one-man-operation was also employed - for a 10 percent increase in wages the rear door would be closed and the driver would collect fares on boarding via the front.
+The early Edinburgh type buses required a driver and conductor to operate, but on lesser used routes, one-man-operation was also employed – for a 10 per cent increase in wages the rear door would be closed and the driver would collect fares on boarding via the front.

 The early AEC and Leyland buses were reportedly up to the challenging task of route service in Edinburgh, which, due to its hilly terrain, was hard on engines, gears and brakes.
 To save on clutches, the AECs came with ratchet sprags fitted to the rear wheels (initially wire controlled, later modified to rod-control), with drivers instructed to deploy them at the bottom of hills.

 Because the charabanc motor coaches were not in use in the winter months, some would be re-fitted with single-deck bus bodies and put into route service, while some of the remaining charabancs would be used in route service in case of extreme need.
 During the tram electrification programme, some were refitted with truck bodies to assist the works.

 The first double-decker buses (open top, rear staircase layout) arrived in 1922.

 Although growing in size both before and after, for the period of May 1925 to May 1926 the fleet size was static at a total of 88 buses in regular use, as follows: